Liber Pennae Praenumbra: Background

 Within the system of Thelema, history is broken down into a series of Aeons, each with its own dominant concept of divinity and its own magical formula of redemption and advancement.
 According to Aleister Crowley, the last three Aeons have been the Aeon of Isis, the Aeon of Osiris and the current Aeon of Horus which began in 1904 with the writing of The Book of the Law.

-The future Aeon, which is seen to eventually replace the present one, is the Aeon of Ma'at.
-According to some, such as Charles Stansfeld Jones (Frater Achad), the Aeon of Ma'at has already arrived.
+Crowley believed that the Aeon of Ma'at will succeed the present one.
+According to one of Crowley's early students, Charles Stansfeld Jones (a.k.a.
+Frater Achad), the Aeon of Ma'at has already arrived or overlaps the present Aeon of Horus.